Terms of Service for Whereby Embedded

-Details around use and billing of the Meetings API will be outlined in the Order Form the Customer commits to.
+Details around use and billing of Whereby Embedded will be outlined in the Order Form the Customer commits to.
 The Supplier will notify all paying users of material changes to the content, price and terms of the plan.

 Usage per year is calculated using the metric Participants in Meetings (PIM).
 PIM is calculated by the Supplier to measure usage.
 E.g: if there is one meeting with 2 participants, that will calculate 2 PIM.
 If there is one meeting with 4 people, that calculates as 4 PIM.
 The length of a meeting does not affect PIM or cost.

 All payments shall be made in advance or otherwise set forth in the Order Form.
 A number of PIM is included in the term of the Service as specified in the Order Form.
 If the Customer has used all PIM prior to the end of the term, the Customer must purchase additional PIM to continue using the Service the remaining period of the term.
 Should the Customer purchase additional PIM, the Supplier can require any outstanding balance to be paid.
 Upon renewal of the term, additional PIM is included in the new term.